How to negotiate like a boss

 Tips on how to negotiate like a pro

-This week’s tip is written by featured contributor Chris Klein, Assistant Director of the Career Development Center and Arts & Sciences Career Services, Indiana University Bloomington.
+This week’s tip is written by featured contributor Chris Klein, former Assistant Director of the Career Development Center (now Career Exploration & Student Employment), Indiana University Bloomington.

 Getting a job can be a stressful process.
 Often times we focus so much on getting a job offer that we forget to consider what to do if we get a job offer that we don’t like.